 - Upside: The light is distributed via a projector lens, so the beam is more targeted and can shine farther.
 The light itself is bright white, which is closer to daylight and provides better illumination.
 Also, HID xenon systems last twice as long as halogen bulbs.

-- Downside: Replacing these lighting systems can be pricey, running $100–$200 per bulb.
+- Downside: Replacing these headlights can be pricey, running $100–$200 per bulb.
 Plus, the tiny units that control the system can fail, too, and they can cost as much as $600 each.

 LED, or “light emitting diode,” lighting is a system that’s been used in high-end automobiles for years.
 It’s now widely available in cars at many price points, though usually only as part of an upgrade package.

-- Upside: LED lights emit bright, white light that’s like natural sunlight, in razor-sharp, focused beams—and do it using less energy than the other types of headlights.
-Plus, the lifespan for LED lighting is long—about 20,000 hours—so once you make the investment, it ought to last the lifetime of your car.
+- Upside: LED headlights emit bright, white light that’s like natural sunlight, in razor-sharp, focused beams—and do it using less energy than the other types of headlights.
+Plus, the lifespan for LED headlights is long—about 20,000 hours—so once you make the investment, it ought to last the lifetime of your car.